- better understanding your personal leadership style and leadership preferences

 MBBS DRANZCOG FRACGP GCELead

-Dr Jennifer Schafer is the Director of Student Affairs at the University of Queensland (UQ) School of Medicine.
-A graduate of the UQ School of Medicine, Jen is a general practitioner with more than 30 years of clinical experience, 15 years working with the media as a medical reporter, and a career which includes medical teaching for patients, lay public, medical students, GP registrars, doctors, and other health professionals.
-She has a special interest in leadership training for health professionals, and provides leadership to ensure UQ medical students have a supportive learning environment in her role as Director of Student Affairs.
-A highly student focused role, she engages with the student body to enhance their experience and develop innovative solutions to issues and concerns about the progression of their careers.
+Jennifer is the Director of Student Affairs at the UQ School of Medicine.
+Jennifer is a general practitioner with more than 30 years of clinical experience, and spent 15 years working within the media as a medical reporter.
+She has a special interest in leadership training for health professionals, and, as Director of Student Affairs at the UQ School of Medicine, provides leadership to UQ medical students, ensuring that they have a supportive learning environment.

 This program is not clinical specialty specific.